SANTHANAKRISHNAN-SK/Secure-Multi-Tenant-saas-platform/README.md

 # 🚀 Deployment Summary

 The application is deployed using AWS managed services with a secure multi-tier architecture.
-Requests are authenticated, routed through the API layer, processed by containerized application services, stored securely in the relational database, and monitored through AWS observability services.
+Browser requests pass through CloudFront and a CloudFront Function that forwards the Cognito access token, are authenticated and scope-checked at API Gateway's Cognito User Pool Authorizer, then proxied through the Application Load Balancer to the containerized Flask application running on Amazon ECS Fargate.
+The Flask application performs tenant-, role-, and resource-level authorization before reading from or writing to Amazon RDS MySQL.
+Tenant usage events are published to Amazon SQS and processed asynchronously by AWS Lambda, while credentials for ECS and Lambda are retrieved from AWS Secrets Manager and decrypted via AWS KMS.
+The full stack is monitored through Amazon CloudWatch and audited through AWS CloudTrail.

 ---